0cjs/sedoc/8bit/README.md

 Online references (some of dubious accuracy) include:
+- old-computers.com [Systems Released in 1975][oc-1975].
+No months.
+  Similar pages exist for other years.
 - [uber-leet Computer Releases 1939-1995][uber]: No months, but lists a _lot_ of systems.
 - IPSJ Computer Museum [Personal Computers in Japan][ipsj] timeline.